ebullient/campaign-notes/heist/waterdeep/npcs/kettlewhistle-sisters.md

         - +2 to Performance checks related to food
     - good with animals
         - +2 to animal handling checks for animals that might visit an inn in the Southern Ward (dogs, cats, horses, mules, donkeys, oxen, ...)
+    - Born 1466
 - **Trym Kettlewhistle** (maker) ^trym
     - bites fingernails; multiple piercings on both ears;
     - messy bun, loose braids.
     - loves cooking, baking, crafting, making; any creative endeavor, food related or otherwise, is her favorite thing
         - +2 to Performance checks related to food or crafts
     - Respect for [Peabody family](peabody-family.md); admires Cora's bread, especially
+    - Born 1468

 ^sisters